singuliere/enough/docs/contribute.rst

 ----------------------

-Each service under the `enough.community` domain can be worked on independantly and have their own integration tests.
+Each service under the `enough.community` domain can be worked on independently and have their own integration tests.
 There is no need to understand how `Weblate` is deployed if you're improving `Discourse`, for instance.